Lay Leadership

 She lives in McLean, Virginia, with her husband, Matt, and their two children, Leo (Gesher class of 2028) and Charlotte (Gesher class of 2030), who love being students at Gesher.

-Philip Blumenthal, Immediate Past President
+Jason Levy, Immediate Past President

 Members at Large